lhenon999/cosc-360-project/ReadMe.md

 - [x] Develop styles for pages
 - [x] Examples of each page type in your proposed site
 - [x] Think about the different users and the pages they should have access to.
-- [x] Create a Git Hub repository and add instructor and TAs.
+- [ ] Create a Git Hub repository and add instructors and TAs.
 - [ ] You will submit the link to the GitHub repository.

 ## Setup